-As at 31 December 2019 MOP'000 2018 MOP'000 Contract assets Fitting-out services Repair and maintenance services 103,207 - 33,193 10 Less: Impairment loss allowance 103,207 (118) 33,203 (79) 103,089 33,124 Contract liabilities Fitting-out services (1,109) (993)
+As at 31 December

+2020 2019

+MOP'000 MOP'000

+Contract assets

+Fitting-out services 146,177 103,207

+146,177 103,207

+Less: Impairment loss allowance (1,437) (118)

+144,740 103,089

+Contract liabilities

+Fitting-out services (174) (1,109)

-As at 1 January 2018, contract assets and contract liabilities amounted to MOP9,102,000 and MOP7,641,000, respectively.
+As at 1 January 2019, contract assets and contract liabilities amounted to MOP33,124,000 and MOP993,000, respectively.

-For the contract liabilities as at 1 January 2018 and 31 December 2018, the entire balances are recognised as revenue to profit or loss during the years ended 31 December 2018 and 2019, respectively.
+For the contract liabilities as at 1 January 2019 and 31 December 2019, the entire balances are recognised as revenue to profit or loss during the years ended 31 December 2019 and 2020, respectively.

-The significant increase of contract assets during both years is the result of the increase in completion of certain projects with significant contract sum for fitting-out services and repair and maintenance services and the respective retention money withheld by the customers of contract works under the defects liability period.
+The significant increase of contract assets during both years is the result of the increase in completion of certain projects with significant contract sum for fitting-out services and the respective retention money withheld by the customers of contract works under the defects liability period.

-The Group has rights to considerations from customers for the provision of fitting-out services and repair and maintenance services.
-Contract assets arise when the Group has right to consideration for completion of fitting-out services and repair and maintenance services and not yet billed under the relevant contracts, and their right is conditioned on factors other than passage of time.
+The Group has rights to considerations from customers for the provision of fitting-out services.
+Contract assets arise when the Group has right to consideration for completion of fitting-out services and not yet billed under the relevant contracts, and their right is conditioned on factors other than passage of time.
 Any amount previously recognised as a contract asset is reclassified to trade receivables when such right becomes unconditional other than the passage of time.
 Remaining rights and performance obligations in a particular contract is accounted for and presented on a net basis, as either a contract asset or a contract liability.
 If the progress payment exceeds the revenue recognised to date under the input method, then the Group recognises a contract liability for the difference.

-The Group also requires certain customers to provide upfront deposits up to 10% of total contract sum, when the Group receives a deposit before fitting-out and repair and maintenance service commences, this will give rise to contract liabilities at the start of a contract, until the revenue recognised on the specific contract exceeds the amount of the deposit.
+The Group also requires certain customers to provide upfront deposits up to 10% of total contract sum, when the Group receives a deposit before fitting-out service commences, this will give rise to contract liabilities at the start of a contract, until the revenue recognised on the specific contract exceeds the amount of the deposit.